sdiehl/wiwinwlh/tutorial.md

 The `sqlite-simple` library provides a binding to the `libsqlite3` which can interact with and query SQLite databases.
-It provides precisely the same interface as the Postgre library of similar namesakes.
+It provides precisely the same interface as the Postgres library of similar namesakes.

 ```haskell
 query_ :: FromRow r => Connection -> Query -> IO [r]